 Learn about role-based access control (RBAC) in Data Protection 101, our series on the fundamentals of information security.

-Definition of Role-Based Access Control (RBAC)
+What is Role-Based Access Control (RBAC)?

 Role-based access control (RBAC) restricts network access based on a person's role within an organization and has become one of the main methods for advanced access control.
 The roles in RBAC refer to the levels of access that employees have to the network.